DevExpress/devextreme-documentation/concepts/70 Data Binding/00 Specify a Data Source/20 Read-Only Data in JSON Format.md

 [note] This article describes how to bind a DevExtreme widget to JSON data in jQuery, Angular, Vue, and React.
 For information on data binding in ASP.NET MVC Controls, refer to <a href="https://docs.devexpress.com/AspNetCore/401021/devextreme-based-controls/concepts/bind-controls-to-data/read-only-data-in-json-format" target="_blank">docs.devexpress.com</a>.

 To bind a widget to JSON data, pass the data URL to the widget's [dataSource](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/dataSource.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#dataSource') option.
-We recommend that you also use the [keyExpr](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/keyExpr.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#keyExpr') option (if the widget has it) to specify the key field.

 ---
 ##### jQuery